ethanshen18/language-game/README.md

 # Python Language Learning Game
-# nwPlus Hack Day Project
+## 2019 nwPlus Hack Day Project

 This is a Python based dynamic web application that allows english speakers to learn a new language by doing multiple choice quiz on a selected language.

-Highlight Functionalities:
+## Highlight Functionalities

 Responsive Design (Touch Screen Friendly)

 Dynamic Python Scripts Powered By Flask

 Language Selection

+## Demo

 Please visit the link below for an interactive project showcase that demonstrates the functionality of this website.